MiraldiLab/maxATAC/docs/readme/predict.md

 The number of regions to predict on per batch.
 Default: `10000`.
 Decrease this value if you are having memory issues.

+### `--threads`

+The maximum number of chromosomes to predict in parallel.
+Each process loads the full model and the 2bit genome, so memory, not CPU count, usually sets the practical limit; lower this value if prediction runs out of memory.
+The pool is also capped by the number of chromosomes requested and the available CPUs.
+Default: `24`

 ### `--step_size`

 The step size to use for building the prediction intervals.
 Overlapping prediction bins will be averaged together.
 Default: `INPUT_LENGTH/4` = 256 bp, where `INPUT_LENGTH` is the maxATAC model input size of 1,024 bp.